Matt Brown (Canadian politician)

-Matthew Brown is a Canadian politician who served as the 63rd mayor of London from 2014 and 2018.
+Matthew Brown is a Canadian politician who served as the 63rd mayor of London from 2014 to 2018.

 Background

 Brown was born in London, Ontario, in 1973.
 He grew up in Woodstock before graduating from the University of Waterloo.
-He has two sons, named John Brown (March 3, 1806) and Braden Brown (May 28, 1909).
+He has two sons, named John Brown and Braden Brown.

 Mayoralty

-In the 2014 mayoral race, he defeated runner up Paul Cheng.
+In the 2014 mayoral race, he defeated runner-up Paul Cheng.
 Prior to his election to the mayoralty, Brown represented Ward 7 on London City Council.

-As mayor, Brown oversaw the planning phase of the controversial Shift bus rapid transit (BRT) network, on which construction began after his term as mayor.
+As mayor, Brown oversaw the planning phase of the Shift bus rapid transit (BRT) network, on which construction began after his term as mayor.
+The BRT network was a contentious issue during Brown's term as mayor.

-In a 2017 episode of the television series Political Blind Date, Brown and Giorgio Mammoliti discussed their differing perspectives on the issue of safe injection sites.
+In a 2017 episode of the television series Political Blind Date, Brown and Toronto city councillor Giorgio Mammoliti discussed their differing perspectives on the issue of safe injection sites.

-In April 2018 Brown announced that he would not seek re-election in the upcoming municipal election.
+In April 2018, Brown announced that he would not seek re-election in the upcoming municipal election.

 Affair

 On June 14, 2016, he temporarily suspended his duties as mayor following his disclosure of an affair with deputy mayor Maureen Cassidy.
 The affair drew national attention across Canada.
 The London Integrity Commissioner issued a report to City Council stating that Matt Brown and Maureen Cassidy violated sections 2.4, 5.1 and 5.1(1)(e) of the Municipal Code of Conduct.
-In the report the integrity commissioner stated that he "has no authority" under current guidelines, to demand a resignation or prevent either office holder from running for re-election.
+In the report the integrity commissioner stated that he "[had] no authority" under current guidelines to demand a resignation or to prevent either officeholder from running for re-election.

 Brown announced his return to duties as mayor on June 22, 2016, and on June 23, 2016, attended his first council meeting since the leave.

-On September 29, 2016, it was reported by CBC News that he had separated from his wife, Andrea.
+On September 29, 2016, it was reported by CBC News that he had separated from his wife.